aghavidel/ObsidianVaults/Network-and-Systems/USC-Courses/CS599 (DistSys)/Lecture 22.md

 In the figure above, a set of 15 traces are run over a Borg cluster with varying number of cells (essentially, a cell is repeatedly divided into sub-cells).
 Each trace is run eleven times and the minimum and maximum completion time, as well as the 90th percentile are extracted.
 The figure above is plotting the 90th percentile, which shows that tail latency grows substantially when cells are divided, thus larger cells make the system much more predictable.

+On the other hand, you shouldn't put everything into a single cell, because of Fault Tolerance, etc.

 ### Resource Bucket Size

 Borg does not set a bucket size for resources, meaning that there is no macro unit for selecting the size of resources.